celskeggs/permafrost/README.md

 First, generate a new password in your password manager to encrypt this particular VM's backups.
 (Make sure you have a backup of your password manager that isn't stored in your backups, to avoid a chicken-and-egg scenario.)

-Copy the key into /home/user/.permafrostkey in the VM you want to backup.
+Copy the password you generated into /home/user/.permafrostkey in the VM you want to backup.

+Next, you need to grant the appropriate permissions for the VM to automatically copy backup files around.
+Edit `/etc/qubes-rpc/policy/qubes.Filecopy` in dom0 to add the following line:

+    [YOURVM]	permafrost	allow

+Make sure to add it before the `$anyvm	$anyvm	ask` line.

+Now install the software:

     $ cd /home/user/
     $ git clone https://github.com/celskeggs/permafrost